yaoyi92/emc_aims/README.md

+# emc-aims

+A modified version of EMC for it to work with FHI-aims.

+1. Install at least ase-3.23.0b1. `pip install --upgrade git+https://gitlab.com/ase/ase.git@master`.
+Feb.
+29. 2024.

+2. Install this package with `pip install .`

+3. Prepare inputs in a folder.

+4. run `emc_aims INPCAR` in the folder to generate the inputs for FHI-aims.

+5. run FHI-aims in the folder.

+6. run `emc_aims INPCAR aims.out` in the folder to calculate the effective mass.

+Below is the original version of the README for ElasTool.

 # Effective Mass Calculator for Semiconductors

 Effective mass calculator (**EMC**) implements calculation of the effective masses at the bands extrema using finite difference method (**not** the band fitting method).
 There are two versions of the program: written in FORTRAN and Python.
 Currently *CRYSTAL*, *VASP*, *CASTEP* are supported, *Quantum Espresso* is coming!